-The company that will execute the acquisition needs to plan for the funds that will be needed to execute the acquisition.
+The company that will execute the acquisition needs to plan for the funds that will be needed to complete such acquisition.
 The time at which the acquisition occurs often depends on the influx of funds from the company making the acquisition.
 The acquisition operation is leverageable, as is the case with Leveraged Buy-Outs.

 • Cash flow generation to resolve debt issues

 • A slow-growing or stable company.
 If the company is fast-growing, it would require cash flow liquidity to develop.

 • An experienced team- the potential to lower costs

 • Possession of non-strategic assets that can be sold to get liquidity

 An undemanding investment program and reduced required working capital